Emily in Paris

 Let's start with: 'enchanté': "nice to meet you", the sentence to use when you are meeting your cute neighbour Gabriel for the first time!

-'une chambre de bonne': a room reserved for the servants back in the day, they're usually situated on the very top floor of buildings and because of that, extremely hot in the summer and atrociously cold in the winter.
+'une chambre de bonne': a room reserved for the servants back in the day.
+They're usually situated on the very top floor of buildings and because of that, they get extremely hot in the summer and atrociously cold in the winter.
 Also, do not trust the fact that Emily's apartment looks quite big.
 In real life, these flats are teeny tiny and you are lucky if your bathroom isn't in the corridor.

 'un voisin' / 'une voisine': a neighbour.
 In France, neighbours aren't all as cute as in Emily in Paris.
 Sorry to let you down.